MikeDacre/fyrd/README.rst

 All jobs write out a job file before submission, even though this is not necessary (or useful) with multiprocessing.
-In local mode, this is a .cluster file, in slurm is is a .cluster.sbatch and a .cluster.script file, in torque it is a .cluster.qsub file. 'cluster' is set by the suffix keyword, and can be overridden.
+In local mode, this is a `.cluster` file, in slurm is is a `.cluster.sbatch` and a `.cluster.script` file, in torque it is a `.cluster.qsub` file. 'cluster' is set by the suffix keyword, and can be overridden.

 To change the directory these files are written to, use the 'filedir' keyword argument to Job or submit.

-*NOTE:* This *must* be accessible to the compute nodes!!!
+*NOTE:* This directory *must* be accessible to the compute nodes!!!

 All jobs are assigned a name that is used to generate the output files, including STDOUT and STDERR files.
 The default